bekk/bekk-christmas/post/talks/textless-presentations.md

 post_day: 6
 title: Textless Presentations
 image: https://images.unsplash.com/photo-1587731556938-38755b4803a6?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2714&q=80
-ingress: When creating a presentation it's good to have your own style, having your own touch.
+ingress: When creating a presentation it's good to have your own style, adding your own touch.
 Over the years creating different presentations for conferences or for demo, I have developed my own approach when creating presentation slides.
 I want to present this for you, and I hope you like it!